mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ### Positional-only and keyword-only arguments

-If you want to write a function signature for which one or more parameters can only be used as positional parameters, then you might use a forward slash `/` in the signature, as if it were a parameter.
+If you want to write a function signature for which one or more parameters can only be used as positional parameters, then you might use a forward slash `/` in the signature.
 All parameters to the left of the forward slash are automatically positional-only:

 ```py